auraphp/auraphp.github.io/about.md

 Aura 1.x began as a rewrite of [Solar](http://solarphp.com), reimagined as a library collection with dependency injection instead of a monolithic framework with service location.
 (The name change from Solar to Aura was to reduce confusion with the Apache Solr project.)
 The libraries, once finished, were combined into the [1.x framework](/framework/1.x/en/).

-Aura 2.x continued the decoupling of 1.x components into even more independent packages.
+Aura 2.x continues the decoupling of 1.x components into even more independent packages.
 It also split apart the framework into kernel and project packages, providing the basis for the [2.x framework](/framework/2.x/en/).

+Aura 3.x very slightly relaxes the no-dependencies rule to allow for "interface package" dependencies.
+Under the relaxed rule, an Aura library may depend on an interface package, but not on an implementation.
+This allows an Aura library to conform to commonly-used interfaces for logging, HTTP messages, and so on.
+In addition, the 3.x series eschews providing a framework, preferring to let end-users build their own for their own particular needs.